charlesjhongc/charlesjhongc.github.io/content/_index.md

 hello 👋 I'm Charles.

-I'm a web3 freelancer.
+Senior Blockchain Enginner at Circle.
 Former Solidity Engineer at [Tokenlon](https://tokenlon.im/).
 In general, I'm a goal-oriented developer continuously learning new things to solve problems.

 Here are some principles I follow in my work: